philsturgeon/phil.bike/src/content/trees.md

 The UK was down to about 6% woodland not so long ago.
 Right now we're at 13% which isn't great either, but [there are projects on the go](https://www.citylab.com/environment/2018/01/northern-forest-united-kingdom/550025/).
 France is 31% which is somewhat ok for a developed country, and Finland is straight crushing it with 71%.
 Good job Finland, but so many developing countries could do with extra help!

-[Offset Earth][offsetearth] are a donation platform that help raise funds for [Eden Reforestation Projects](https://edenprojects.org/).
+[Ecologi][offsetearth] are a donation platform that help raise funds for [Eden Reforestation Projects](https://edenprojects.org/).
 This charity is amazing, they are working to help reforest Nepal, Madagascar, Haiti, Indonesia, and Mozambique, employing local people who are motivated and connected to the success of the project.

 https://www.youtube.com/watch?v=TGlkizK5x_s